 No, you use the standard registration and re-registration cycle and just audit to the current, appropriate, documents.

 Anyone can recommend new content for the handbooks.
 Select the Contact Us button on the tl9000.org web site, fill in your contact information, choose as subject TL 9000 Handbooks and enter your comment in the text box.
-These comments will be forwarded to the appropriate QuEST Forum work group for consideration.
+These comments will be forwarded to the appropriate TIA-BPC work group for consideration.